GMWilkinson/manganime/README.md

-# manganime
+# MangaBook

-Manganime is a review site for manga.
-The name is Manganime because in the future it will also review anime.
+A review site for manga.
-It is made with ejs, vanilla js, css, bulma, mongo db and express.
+It is made with EJS, JavaScript, CSS, Bulma, Node.JS, MongoDB and Express.
 It is on port 4000.
+You can add a Manga and review, comment on and rate reviews, add characters and character description, delete reviews and comments and read all the reviews that have been left by other people.
+Only the user that creates a review or comment can delete it.